 Jasmine Knight, Ph.D.

-Dr. Jasmine L. Knight is an assistant professor in the School of Psychology & Counseling, and the CACREP liaison.
+Dr. Jasmine L. Knight is an associate professor in the School of Psychology & Counseling, and the CACREP liaison.
 She received her undergraduate degree in psychology, a MS.Ed. in Counseling with an emphasis in school counseling, and Ph.D. in Counselor Education and and Supervision from Old Dominion University in Norfolk, Virginia.
 Additionally, she holds a license in school counseling in Virginia and is a nationally certified counselor.

 Before coming to Regent, she taught in the Counseling & Human Services program at Roosevelt University, Chicago.
 Dr. Knight also worked for several years as a professional school counselor with Newport News Public Schools, Virginia.
 During this time she gained experience in implementing the ASCA National Model, promoting college and career readiness, and advocating for students, families and the profession.

 Dr. Knight has had the opportunity to speak at numerous regional and national conferences about topics such as adolescent dating violence, relational aggression, career development, multicultural competence, and working with African-American families.
 Her research interest focuses on school counselor preparation, specifically around college and career readiness, relational aggression, and how school counselors develop and implement multicultural competence.

 Ph.D.
 Counselor Education and Supervision, Old Dominion University

 Knight, J. (2015).
 Preparing elementary school counselors to promote career development: Recommendations for school counselor education programs.
 Journal of Career Development, 42(2), 75-85. doi: 10.1177/0894845314533745